A chronology of continued square roots and other continued compositions, through the year 2016

-From the abstract: ``If we approach the circumference of the unit circle by means of a regular polygon, we obtain attractive representations of $\pi$ in the form of continued square roots .
+\item (2003) Clemens Hauser , Pi, e und Kettenwurzeln. \emph{Der mathematische und naturwissenschaftliche Unterricht} \textbf{56}(4), 201--203. {Kettenwurzeln@\emph{Kettenwurzeln}} From the abstract: ``If we approach the circumference of the unit circle by means of a regular polygon , we obtain attractive representations of $\pi$ in the form of continued square roots .
 Only the mathematics of the intermediate level are needed for this.
 Further investigations of continued square roots can be envisaged in the advanced level.
 Here, a connection to Euler's number $e$ can be established."
-The author derives the long-established found at least as far back as \textsc{Catalan 1842} .
+The author derives the long-established found at least as far back as \hyperref[Cat1842]{\textsc{Catalan 1842}} .
 The number $e$ arises in connection with the expression